How a high school dropout went from being a massage therapist to an MIT robotics engineer working at McKinsey and Pixar

 So the things I do on a day-to-day basis are, one, I manage the accounting.
 There is an accountant who works with me, and they take care of all the payments for things like talent, payroll, accounts payables, and all the invoicing.
 Which is good because you really need a good eye for detail and memory for all the different rules involved.

 Where I spend most of my time is working with the producers to make sure all the pieces of the puzzle are going to land in the right place at the right time to make our movie.
 And the way we make movies, at an operational level, is actually essentially a big manufacturing problem that we’re constantly solving.

 Through the course of the month, we’re making plans on both a grand scale and increasingly fine scale across different departments, like animation, simulation and effects which is things like hair moving and things exploding in the background, all the way through lighting a shot and rendering it in the render farm.
 Really, all the way through that pipeline, and even back to story again, we’re creating plans and making sure all the bits and pieces that start off as a really high-level concept eventually get refined all the way down to a single shot that’s been touched by many different hands.
 So it’s a lot of operational and logistics planning that I focus on.

-Q. Who are the type of stakeholders you work with most as a Film Finance Lead?
-Do you work with mostly finance and accounting professionals, or do you interact with creative and artistic people frequently as well?
+Q. Who are the stakeholders you work with most frequently as a Film Finance Lead?

 A. We actually work very little with the finance people because our primary interaction is with the film itself.
 So the majority of the time, I’m working with the producers; I would be working with the associate producer and the production manager in particular.